-On behalf of the Office of the Dean of Students/Orientation and New Student Programs, welcome to the University of Virginia!
-Students transferring to UVa bring a wealth of experiences and backgrounds, and come from more than 200 other institutions of higher learning across the United States and around the world.
+On behalf of the Office of the Dean of Students/Orientation & New Student Programs, welcome to the University of Virginia!
+Students transferring to UVA bring a wealth of experiences and backgrounds, and come from more than 200 other institutions of higher learning across the United States and around the world.
 We’re delighted that you’ve chosen the University as the place to make your mark.

 Transfer Student Peer Advisor Program

 The Transfer Student Peer Advisor (TSPA) Program pairs current upperclass students with new transfer students.
 Incoming students should be contacted by their TSPA during the summer prior to enrollment, and TSPAs should keep in touch with students throughout the academic year.
 TSPAs coordinate events for their small groups, and the TSPA chairs work to bring together all TSPAs and new transfer students.
 Selection for TSPAs for the coming year takes place in the spring.

 Students who are transferring in the fall semester to the University from another college or university are expected to attend Summer and Fall Orientation programs.
 You will receive information after the University receives your acceptance and tuition deposit.
 The cost of the undergraduate orientation program will be included in your fall tuition and fees bill, and includes the advising, programming and dining costs during your session.
 Transfer students needing overnight accommodations at the end of their session may take advantage of optional one-night housing on Grounds for an additional fee, which can be paid at Check-In.

 In addition, the University sponsors a one-day orientation in January for students who transfer mid-year.
 If you are attending Orientation in January, we look forward to seeing you soon!
 Orientation will be held on Tuesday, January 17th, 2017 beginning at 11:00 a.m.